 Nicodemus National Historic Site (Nicodemus, Kansas)

 Nicodemus, Kansas, is the oldest—and the only remaining—Black settlement west of the Mississippi River.
 The site is still home to several descendants of the original settlers.
 An Act of Congress designated it as a National Historic Site in 1996, helping to tell the story of African Americans who played a role in our nation’s westward expansion.
 In 1998, we helped protect the African Methodist Episcopalian (AME) Church, built in 1885, as one of five historic buildings that are part of the National Historic Site.
-Today, the site does not have a permanent visitor center.
-We’re working with the National Park Service and the Nicodemus Historical Society to establish a site for a new visitor center.
+Now, we’re working with the National Park Service and the Nicodemus Historical Society to establish a site for a new visitor center.

 Pullman strikers outside Arcade Building in Pullman, Chicago.
 Photo: Abraham Lincoln Historical Digitization Project